 The Magic Lantern, Tywyn

 I’ve recently envied all who live in the vicinity of the coastal town of Tywyn, Meirionnydd, because local picture-house The Magic Lantern is quite simply, magical.
-They arrange drive-in-cinema experiences in a field in Abergynolwyn and have an outside bar, The Secret Garden.
+They arrange regular comedy, music and social events, and have an outside bar, The Secret Garden.
 The cinema hall itself is Tywyn’s old assembly rooms, originally opened back in 1893.
 But the timetable is filled to the brim with up-to-date films, including independent wonders from Wales.
 From the cocktail menu, why not try a ‘Groundhog Day’ or a ‘007’ – shaken, of course, not stirred.

 Gaumont Plaza, Flint